Chapter 6: Syntax

 We explained this similarity in distribution—and the way the auxiliaries are all different from main verbs—by analyzing all the auxiliaries as belonging to a single syntactic category: T.

 But it turns out that the picture is a bit more complex.
-There’s a difference between modals (and nonfinite to) on the one hand, and all the other auxiliaries on the other.
+There’s a difference between modals (and nonfinite to) on the one hand, and the auxiliaries be and have on the other.

-First, for many speakers of English, modals (and to) cannot stack—you always get exactly one of them.
+First, for many speakers of English, modals (and to) cannot stack—you can only get one of them per sentence.

 By contrast, have and be can stack, with a modal or with each other.
 And the order is always the same: the modal must be the highest auxiliary, the one that shows the distribution that we associated with the head T.